Suvidhareplit/WorkforceManagement/client/README.md

-# HRMS Frontend Application
+# HRMS Frontend

-This is the standalone frontend application for the HRMS (Human Resource Management System) platform.
-It runs independently and communicates with the backend API server.
+This is the frontend application for the HRMS (Human Resource Management System) platform.

 ## Technologies